haZya/Unity-URP-Template/README.md

 This template has been configured to be used with **[Git LFS](https://git-lfs.github.com)**.
 So, make sure to install **Git LFS** to get the full benefit.

+After cloning the repo, make sure to update all packages in the project to the latest.

 To enable pre-commit validations, put the ***pre-commit*** file into ***<your_repo>/.git/hooks*** directory.
 To disable it, remove the file from the directory.

 ## Info